kdiegorsantos/collect-exec/README.md

-# My personal OS report - collect-exec.sh
+# collect-exec - My personal OS report

 About one year I’ve developed a shell script to collect important information about operation system, software and hardware in TIM Telecom, there they have applications running on Alpha, Solaris, HP-UX, AIX and obvious in the mighty Linux.